 Our tax policy practice is fully integrated with all aspects of our nationally recognized tax practice.
 Consistently rated among the top echelon of tax law counsel, Miller & Chevalier has been helping our clients achieve their business objectives in Congress, the U.S. Department of the Treasury (Treasury Department) and the Internal Revenue Service (IRS).
 Our lawyers have participated in the development and implementation of every significant piece of federal tax legislation, winning the respect of legislators for our integrity, technical capabilities, and policy acumen.
 Our formidable combination of government experience and tax proficiency, in particular, distinguishes our practice and offers a distinct advantage to our clients.

 Our clients include the world's largest companies (both U.S.- and foreign-based), as well as trade associations, industry coalitions, foreign governments, and tax-exempt organizations.
 They are sophisticated and discerning entities who value our proven leadership in tax policy and our record of achievement on behalf of our clients.
 They rely on us to resolve their toughest issues, to anticipate the potential challenges and business opportunities associated with legislative or regulatory change, and to influence changes in policy that affect their interests.
-We represent clients across many industries, including manufacturing, energy, agriculture, high-technology, consumer products, financial services, and pharmaceuticals.
+We represent clients across many industries, including manufacturing, energy, agriculture, high-technology, consumer products, real estate, home building, financial services, and pharmaceuticals.

 We represent our clients' interests before Congress, the Treasury Department and the IRS as laws are enacted and as guidance is developed to implement those laws.
 We help clients achieve sound and practical business solutions in highly technical matters, as well as with major policy issues that have national and international implications.
 Our thorough understanding of the workings and decision-making processes of Congress, the Treasury Department and the IRS enables us to match our clients' interests and needs with opportunities that are precisely suited to their objectives.